16 Things to Do on a Weekend With Kids

 The Best Weekend Activities With Kids

-Whether you want to plan a memorable trip or you’re looking for low-cost activities to do at home, there are many ways to have family fun.
+Whether you want to plan a memorable trip or you’re looking for low-cost activities to do at home, there are many fun things to do on the weekend for family fun.
 Remember that some of the best family activities require nothing more than your undivided attention — and sometimes a bit of creativity!

 Check out these 16 weekend family activities you can do with your kids:

 Take a weekend camping trip and show your kids the wonders of nature.
 There’s always something new to discover at a campsite.
 Prepare for your trip by packing these items:

 - Camping gear: A tent is a must for an overnight camping trip.
 Bring enough sleeping bags, cozy blankets and pillows for everyone.
 Other essential equipment includes roasting sticks, lanterns and cooking utensils.

 - Food: Camping provides all sorts of unique cooking opportunities.
 There are the classic s’mores, hot dogs and hamburgers, though you can also experiment with other campfire recipes.

 - Games: Bring bicycles, roller skates, board games, basketballs, sidewalk chalk and other activities to keep the fun rolling all weekend long.

 Look for a family-friendly campground with amenities like laundry facilities to handle the inevitable spill and a playground so your kids can play right near the campsite.